tpschock/QR/README.md

 - `app/api/chat/route.ts` — serverless route; holds the Gemini API key server-side, rate-limits requests, and calls Gemini with the listing as context
+- `app/api/lead/route.ts` — serverless route for the optional "request a call back" form; emails a notification and/or logs to a Google Sheet
 - `middleware.ts` — optionally password-protects the `/` directory page
   only; every `/<slug>` property page is untouched